CREATIVE AGING CLASSES

 Instructor: Debra Pasquerette

 Debra Pasquerette is the Director of Creative Aging Programs at the Wallis Annenberg Center for the Performing Arts.
 She has been with The Wallis since 2014 and was previously Manager of Community Engagement.
-Debra has worked in theater and arts management for over 30 years, including serving as the Director of Education at The Geffen Playhouse for 12 years.
-Debra is a writer, director, and mixed media artist.
-She studied Performance Studies at Arizona State University and New York University.
+Debra has worked in theater and arts management for over 30 years, including serving as the Director of Education at The Geffen Playhouse.
+Debra is a master teaching artist, writer, director, and mixed media artist.
+She holds a degree in Performance Studies from Arizona State University and continued MFA studies at New York University.

 Cost: $125